k8s-platform-hub/mobile-backend-nodejs/README.md

 - **auth_token** is the authorization token for this particular user, which we will use later to access authorized information.
 You should save this offline in your app to avoid making your user login each time.
 - **hasura_id** is the id of the user that is automatically assigned by Hasura on signing up.
 You should save this offline as well.
 - **hasura_roles** are the roles associated with this user.
 Keep in mind that the role associated with this user is `user`.
 This is default behaviour.
 We will get to where this comes into play in a bit.
-You can read more about roles [here](https://docs.hasura.io/0.15/manual/roles/index.html)

 ### Login